Ersanio/snes-assembly-book/docs/collections/moves.md

 Where `xx` is the source bank, and `yy` is the destination bank.

 {% hint style="info" %}
-Note that the comma notation's parameters are reversed.
+Note that the comma notation's parameters are reversed in Asar.
+This is most likely because of the `MOV dest, src`-styled operations in other assembly languages.
 {% endhint %}

-When executing the MVN opcode, the SNES loops at that same opcode for each byte transferred.
+When executing the MVN opcode, the SNES stalls at that same opcode for each byte transferred.
 When a byte is transferred, the following happens:
 |Register|Event|
 |-|-|
 |A|Decreases by 1|
 |X|Increases by 1|
 |Y|Increases by 1|
 |Data bank|Is set to the bank of the destination address|

 Seeing that A decreases by 1, eventually it will reach the value $0000, then it'll wrap to $FFFF.
 Once that wrap happens, the block move finishes and the SNES proceeds to execute the opcodes that follow.

 Here's an example of a block move: